winglang/docsite/blog/2024-05-25-bring-slack.md

 If you try this now you will see absolutely nothing happens :) —— this is because we need to enable events in our slack app.

-To do this head over to the `Event Subscriptions` section in the slack API dashboard and enable events.
-You will need to provide a URL for the slack API to send events to.
+To do this head over to the `Event Subscriptions` section in the Slack API dashboard and enable events.
+You will need to provide a URL for the Slack API to send events to.
 Luckily Wing makes providing this URL easy with builtin support for tunneling.

 To get the tunnel URL go back to the Wing Console and `Open a tunnel for this endpoint`